-d&i Leaders are pleased to partner with a number of organisations.
+d&i Leaders are pleased to partner with and support a number of charity organisations.
 Please take the time to visit their websites to find out how you can get involved.

 Schools OUT UK

 d&i Leaders is proud to be supporting Schools OUT UK, an education charity with a goal to make our schools and educational institutions safe spaces for our LGBT+ communities. d&i Leaders will be donating £2 for every delegate place sold at our annual LGBT+ at Work Conference.

 The over-arching aim of Schools OUT is to make our schools safe and inclusive for everyone.
 To do this we need:

 - To provide both a formal and informal support network for all people who want to raise the issue of homophobia, biphobia, transphobia and heterosexism in education.